andreamoleri/DataArchitecture/README.md

 mongodb+srv://<username>:<password>@cluster0.usqsf.mongodb.net/?retryWrites=true&w=majority
 ```

-- **srv**: Automatically sets the TLS Security Options to true and instructs MongoDB to use the DNS Seedlist.
+- **srv:** automatically sets the TLS Security Options to true and instructs MongoDB to use the DNS Seedlist.
-- **username and password**: These are created for the database in the Atlas Dashboard.
+- **username and password:** these are created for the database in the Atlas Dashboard.
-- **Host and optional port number**: If the port number is not specified, MongoDB defaults to port 27017.
+- **Host and optional port number:** if the port number is not specified, MongoDB defaults to port 27017.
-- **Additional options**: These include Connection Timeout, TLS, SSL, Connection Pooling, and Read & Write Concerns.
+- **Additional options:** these include Connection Timeout, TLS, SSL, Connection Pooling, and Read & Write Concerns.
   In this connection string, `retryWrites` is set to true, instructing MongoDB Drivers to automatically
   retry certain types of operations when they fail.